dolthub/doltgresql/README.md

 # How You Can Help

-Doltgres is experimental.
+Doltgres is [Beta]().
 We need your feedback to understand how much we should invest in it.
 If you are interested in using Doltgres now or in the future, please:

 - Star this repo to tell us you are interested.